 Do keep in mind, though, that most of these users are on the open-source platform WordPress.org.
 The one you are looking at right now, WordPress.com, is a simpler version that comes with its own web hosting.

-If you’re trying to choose between the free or paid plan, or determine whether the features of the paid plan are worth it compared to other WordPress hosting providers, our research will hopefully help to make things a little clearer!
+If you’re trying to determine which of the 4 options makes most sense for your needs and whether the features of the paid plans are worth it compared to other WordPress hosting providers, our research will hopefully help to make things a little clearer!

 |SSL encryption||Included for free|

 |Domain||No||Free domain for one year, around $15 thereafter|

 |Email account||Not included, but you can get it extra.|

 |Yes (Email & priority Live Chat support)||Yes (Email & priority Live-Chat support)|

 |Themes||Free Themes||Free Themes||Premium Themes||Premium & Custom Themes||Premium & Custom Themes|